 Machine learning teams tend to have a lot of unlabeled data; they typically cannot label all of it.
-Hence, it is crucial to smartly decide what data to label in priority.
+Therefore, Labelbox recommends choosing wisely the data that you decide to label.

 # Create a Model and Model Run lb_model = client.create_model(name=model_name,ontology_id=project.ontology().uid) # use the ontology from a Project lb_model_run = lb_model.create_model_run(model_version)